Short-Form Video Strategy for Dental & Healthcare Practices

 - 2Making dental procedures visually appealing without being graphic is a constant tension, since the most dramatic transformations involve clinical imagery that can trigger viewer discomfort and platform content warnings if not carefully framed and edited.

-- 3Building trust in an industry where 36% of American adults report dental anxiety requires content that demystifies procedures and humanizes the practitioner, making the practice feel welcoming before a patient ever walks through the door.
+- 3Building trust around dental care requires content that demystifies procedures and humanizes the practitioner, making the practice feel welcoming before a patient considers an appointment.

 Production Quick-Start